Blind SNR Estimation and Nonparametric Channel Denoising in Multi-Antenna mmWave Systems: Conclusions

 \section{Conclusions}

 We have proposed blind estimators for the average noise power, signal power, SNR, and MSE.
-Our estimators can be calculated in $\setO(D)$ average time and $\setO(D\log(D))$ worst-case time, and only require the noisy observation vector, which avoids the need for additional pilot signals.
+Our estimators can be calculated in $\setO(D)$ time and only require the noisy observation vector, which avoids the need for additional pilot signals.
 We have analyzed our estimators for a complex Bernoulli-Gaussian sparsity model and evaluated their accuracy via simulations.
-Using a channel vector denoising task in multi-antenna mmWave systems, we have demonstrated that our blind estimators lead to a novel nonparametric denoiser that achieves comparable performance and the same complexity as BEACHES in \cite{ghods19a,mirfarshbafan2019beamspace} which requires knowledge of the average noise power.
-We believe that the proposed blind estimators find potential use in a large number of other applications in wireless systems that contain sparse signals and require low complexity.
+Using a channel-vector denoising task in multi-antenna mmWave systems, we have demonstrated that our blind estimators lead to a novel nonparametric denoiser that achieves comparable performance and the same complexity as BEACHES in \cite{ghods19a,mirfarshbafan2019beamspace} which requires knowledge of the average noise power.
+We believe that the proposed blind estimators find potential use in a large number of other applications in wireless communication systems that contain sparse signals and require low complexity.

 \appendices